Philippus/elastic4s/README.md

 #### Dependencies

-Starting from version 1.2.1.3, elastic4s requires the following dependencies:
+Starting from version 1.2.1.3, if you want to use Jackson for JSON in ObjectSource, the following dependencies are required:

 * "com.fasterxml.jackson.core"     %  "jackson-core"         % "2.4.1"